 How do I contact ApertureData sales for the Custom/Enterprise plan and what info should I bring (data size, QPS, modalities, deployment)?

-Quick Answer: You can contact ApertureData sales for the Custom/Enterprise plan via the contact form at aperturedata.io/contact-us or by emailing team@aperturedata.io.
-For a productive conversation, come prepared with estimates for data size, queries per second (QPS), modalities you need (images, video, docs, audio, text, embeddings), and your preferred deployment model (cloud, VPC, or on‑prem).
+Quick Answer: Contact ApertureData sales for the Custom/Enterprise plan through the contact form at https://www.aperturedata.io/contact-us or by emailing team@aperturedata.io.
+For a useful first conversation, bring approximate data volume (media, metadata, embeddings), target QPS and latency, your modalities (text, images, video, audio, documents), and deployment preferences (cloud, VPC, on‑prem).

 Frequently Asked Questions

-How do I contact ApertureData sales for a Custom/Enterprise plan?
+How do I contact ApertureData sales for the Custom/Enterprise plan?

 Expanded Explanation: